 Providing a safe learning environment is an essential part of any performance-based, hands-on science lesson, whether in a kindergarten classroom or a high school chemistry laboratory.
 Last updated in 2012, the Science Safety Handbook for California Public Schools helps science teachers, administrators, and other school staff members understand and avoid situations in which accidents might occur in the science classroom or laboratory or during learning opportunities and experiences that take place outside the classroom.

-This document highlights several important updates to the Science Safety Handbook, which can be viewed in its entirety online.
+This document highlights several important updates to the Science Safety Handbook (PDF), which can be viewed in its entirety online.

 Changes noted here include: